yael-castro/goauth/README.md

 Authorization server based on the [Authorization Code Flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1) with the extension [Proof Key for Code Exchange (PKCE)](https://datatracker.ietf.org/doc/html/rfc7636) of the protocol [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749)

+###### Optional features excluded
+- Refresh tokens
+- redirect_url in the authorization response

 <hr>

 ###### Architecture style explained
-The architectura style used in this project is the most common layered architecture pattern.
+The architecture style used in this project is the most common layered architecture pattern with a little changes.

 ```
 internal